Home

 SUBTOTAL can return sums and other aggregations while respecting filtering rules.
 It becomes useful when the visible rows are more important than the full raw list.

 That is why it is often used in dashboards or filtered reports.
+It lets a summary respond to what the user is currently viewing instead of always summarizing everything.

 Learn more this functionSUBTOTAL